void-ppc/void-ppc.github.io/_posts/2021-11-19-big-endian.markdown

 In the meantime, if there is interest, the ports will be looking for a new maintainer.
-The new maintainer will have to provide the package builds/repos as well as fix issues that come up.
+The new maintainer will have to provide the package builds as well as fix issues that come up.
 I will still be here to coordinate upstreaming of patches if needed.
+Hosting the resulting packages on the official mirrors can likewise be coordinated depending on the circumstances.

 In case no maintainer is found, the repositories will be shut down without a replacement.